 Many folks like to add nuts to their brownies.
 If you’re one of these people, toss ’em in!
 Add some walnuts, pecans or whatever your heart desires.

-You can go totally crazy and add some coconut, low carb chocolate chips, or cacao nibs (love these!).
+You can go totally wild and add some coconut, low carb chocolate chips, or cacao nibs (love these!).

 There are a few other variations that I discuss in the Keto Brownie Ingredients section, below.